galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >
 >       ![](../images/hisat_tool_form.png)
 >
-> 2. **HISAT2** :wrench:: Run `HISAT2` on the remaining forward/reverse read pairs with the same parameters.
+> 2. **HISAT** :wrench:: Run `HISAT` on the remaining forward/reverse read pairs with the same parameters.
 >

 # De novo transcript reconstruction
-Now that we have mapped our reads to the mouse genome with `HISAT2`, we want to determine transcript structures that are represented by the aligned reads.
+Now that we have mapped our reads to the mouse genome with `HISAT`, we want to determine transcript structures that are represented by the aligned reads.
 This is called *de novo* transcriptome reconstruction.
 This unbiased approach permits the comprehensive identification of all transcripts present in a sample, including annotated genes, novel isoforms of annotated genes, and novel genes.
 While common gene/transcript databases are quite large, they are not comprehensive, and the *de novo* transcriptome reconstruction approach ensures complete transcriptome(s) identification from the experimental samples.
 The leading tool for transcript reconstruction is `Stringtie`.
-Here, we will use `Stringtie` to predict transcript structures based on the reads aligned by `HISAT2`.
+Here, we will use `Stringtie` to predict transcript structures based on the reads aligned by `HISAT`.

 > ### :pencil2: Hands-on: Transcriptome reconstruction
 >
-> 1. **Stringtie** :wrench:: Run `Stringtie` on the `HISAT2` alignments using the default parameters.
+> 1. **Stringtie** :wrench:: Run `Stringtie` on the `HISAT` alignments using the default parameters.
 >    - Use batch mode to run all four samples from one tool form.
 > ![](../images/Stringtie.png)